Zdenda78/PAmPAlini/README.md

 For feedback, suggestions, or bug reports, please reach out to Zdeněk Sába via [insert your preferred contact method if desired].
 Enjoy playing PAmPAlini!

-This README provides a concise yet comprehensive overview of your game, Zdeněk Sába.
-It’s structured to help players understand how to get started, what to expect, and who created it.
-Feel free to modify any part of this text to better suit your style or add personal details like a contact email if you'd like.
-Let me know if you'd like any adjustments!